Our Faculty & Staff

 Nancy Andrews founded The Ridgefield School of Dance in 1997, and brought her love of dance to hundreds of students as both director and teacher.
 She shared her talent and experience, which included dancing with The Ballet Russe de Monte Carlo, Merce Cunningham, and the Martha Graham School, with all of her students including Skidmore College where she was the department director.
 Nancy also began the Lebanon School of Dance, where she served as director and teacher for over 15 years..
 Her teachers included Maria Swoboda, Leon Danielion, Anatole Vilzak and Casimir Kokitch.

 Nancy directed and taught at The Ridgefield School of Dance until 2014, when she sold the school, and continued teaching through 2106.
-Teaching was her great passion, and she followed the progress of her students through graduation and beyond.
+Teaching was her great passion.
 Her creative spirit and devotion to her students established the strong foundation for the school, which continues to grow and excel, building on her legacy.

 The 2017 Spring performance was dedicated to her memory.